 How to make a manual printing press from a vintage cast-iron mangle

 In June 2026 we finally completed a 10-month project to convert a cast-iron mangle (which was maybe 130 yrs old) into a printing press.
 We waved farewell on 18th June when it was taken away to the Shire by its new owner.
+The printing press emerged very nicely from all the work that went into making it, being a fusion of a heritage machine with a new function and some new materials, in particular the stainless steel rollers.
+It looked the part and also worked well. |

 Here is the story of how we gave an old mangle a new life.